Campus Improvement Plan

 Demographics Summary

 Frostwood Elementary School serves students in grades K-5 within the Spring Branch Independent School District (SBISD).
+Enrollment trends showed an increase of 40 students from the 2022–2023 school year to the 2024–2025 school year.

 Enrollment Trends: